MikyStar/dotfiles/cheatsheets/git.md

 | index version  	| working copy  	|
 |---	             |---	            |

-:Gread -> In 2-way will replace the current buffer by the other `-> Dicard`
+:Gread -> In 2-way will replace the current buffer by the other `-> Dicard if focus on working copy`
 <br />
-:Gwrite -> In 2-way will replace the other buffer by the current buffer `-> Stage`
+:Gwrite -> In 2-way will replace the other buffer by the current buffer `-> Stage if focus on working copy`

 ### 3-way diffs ( Merge conflicts )